 We protect you against catastrophic out-of-pocket expenses for covered services.
-Your annual out-of-pocket expenses for covered services, including deductibles and copayments, cannot exceed \$6,850 for Self Only enrollment, and \$13,700 for Self Plus One or Self and Family enrollment.
+The IRS limits annual out-of-pocket expenses for covered services, including deductibles and copayments, to no more than \$7,350 for Self Only enrollment, and \$14,700 for Self Plus One or Self and Family.